mnot/htracr/README.md

 - needs one mother of a refactoring
 - handle overflow display of packet / http body content in msg
+- header names are case-sensitive here
 - need HTTP status phrase
-- missing requests in firefox 3
+- some requests not drawn in firefox 3
-- connection: close isn't properly picked up (e.g., promo on citypaper.com)
+- connection: close on requests - do we get a http-res-end?
+- pipelining